-Up to [56,120,600] Offer Shares (or [20]% of the Firm Shares) are being offered in the Philippines through the PSE Trading Participants and up to [28,060,300] (or [10]% of the Firm Shares) are being offered in the Philippines to local small investors ("LSI") under the Local Small Investors Program of the PSE (subject to re-allocation as described below) (such shares, the "Trading Participants and Retail Offer Shares", and such offer of Trading Participants and Retail Offer Shares, the "Trading Participants and Retail Offer").
+56,120,600 Offer Shares (or 20% of the Offer Shares) are being offered in the Philippines through the PSE Trading Participants and 28,060,300 (or 10% of the Offer Shares) are being offered in the Philippines to local small investors ("LSI") under the Local Small Investors Program of the PSE (subject to re-allocation as described below) (such shares, the "Trading Participants and Retail Offer Shares", and such offer of Trading Participants and Retail Offer Shares, the "Trading Participants and Retail Offer").

-At least [196,421,900] Offer Shares, or [70]% of the Firm Shares (the "Institutional Offer Shares") are being offered to QIBs and other investors in the Philippines, by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
+At least 196,421,900 Offer Shares, or 70% of the Offer Shares (the "Institutional Offer Shares") are being offered to QIBs and other investors in the Philippines, by the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.

 The allocation of the Offer Shares between the Trading Participants and Retail Offer and the Institutional Offer is subject to adjustment as agreed between the Bank and the Joint Issue Managers, Joint Lead Underwriters and Joint Bookrunners.
-In the event of an under-application in the Institutional Offer and a corresponding over-application in the Trading Participants and Retail Offer, the Offer Shares in the Institutional Offer may be reallocated to the Trading Participants and Retail Offer.
-If there is an under-application in the Trading Participants and Retail Offer and if there is a corresponding over-application in the Institutional Offer, Offer Shares in the Trading Participants and Retail Offer may be reallocated to the Institutional Offer.
-The reallocation shall not apply in the event of overapplication or under-application in both the Trading Participants and Retail Offer, on the one hand, and the Institutional Offer, on the other hand.
+In the event of an under-application in the Institutional Offer and a corresponding overapplication in the Trading Participants and Retail Offer, the Offer Shares in the Institutional Offer may be reallocated to the Trading Participants and Retail Offer.
+If there is an under-application in the Trading Participants and Retail Offer may be reallocated to the Trading Participants and Retail Offer may be reallocated to the Institutional Offer, Offer Shares in the Trading Participants and Retail Offer may be reallocated to the Institutional Offer.
+The reallocation shall not apply in the event of over-application or under-application in both the Trading Participants and Retail Offer, on the one hand, and the Institutional Offer, on the other hand.